Carla Power

 Carla Power is an American author.

 Early life and education

-As a child Power lived in St. Louis, Missouri and also in Iran, India, Afghanistan, Egypt and Italy as her family moved around.
-She studied at Yale University, then gained an M.Phil. in modern Middle Eastern studies from St Antony's College, Oxford and a degree from the Columbia University Graduate School of Journalism.
+As a child, Power lived in St. Louis, Missouri and also in Iran, India, Afghanistan, Egypt and Italy as her family moved around.
+She studied at Yale University, and gained an M.Phil. in modern Middle Eastern studies from St Antony's College, Oxford and a degree from the Columbia University Graduate School of Journalism.

 Career

 Her book If the Oceans Were Ink was a 2016 Pulitzer Prize general nonfiction finalist.

 Her book Home, Land, Security was a 2022 Pulitzer Prize finalist.